-- Rooms you don’t use very regularly.
+- Areas you don’t visit very often.

-- Areas with hot and cold spots.
+- Rooms with hot and cold spots.

-- Expensive electric heat from baseboards, wall heaters or radiators.
+- Costly electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork due to radiator or baseboard heat.
+- Older houses that don’t have ductwork as a result of radiator or baseboard heat.

 In comparison to regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also have exact control over settings from room to room, as a result of zoned mini-split technology.
+You’ll also get precise control over settings from room to room, thanks to zoned mini-split technology.

-Our Pros Can Handle All Your Mini-Split Installation Needs
+Our Pros Can Take Care of All Your Mini-Split Installation Needs

 From helping you choose the best model to knowledgeably installing it, our professionals at Tokay can take care of all your mini-split installation needs.
 Reach us at 209-257-3156 now to find out how a mini-split system can make your home more comfortable and to request your free estimate!